Physical Address

 For SEO purposes, it’s essential to:

-3.3 URL Structure
+URL Structure

 Search engines use URLs to understand the content of your page.
 A clean, descriptive URL structure helps both users and search engines.
 Consider the following best practices:

-3.4 Mobile-Friendliness and Responsive Design
+Mobile-Friendliness and Responsive Design

 With most searches now happening on mobile devices, having a mobile-friendly website is critical.
 Google’s mobile-first indexing means that it primarily uses the mobile version of your site for ranking and indexing.

-As a web developer, ensure that your site is fully responsive, adjusts to different screen sizes, and provides a seamless experience across devices.
+As a web developer, ensure your site is fully responsive, adjusts to different screen sizes, and provides a seamless experience across devices.
 You can test your site’s mobile-friendliness using Google’s Mobile-Friendly Test tool.

-3.5 Image Optimization
+Image Optimization

-3.6 Internal Linking
+Internal Linking

 Internal linking refers to linking to other pages on your site.
 This helps search engines understand the structure of your site and discover new content.
 It also encourages users to explore your site, which can reduce bounce rates.

 Technical SEO focuses on the backend elements of your website that influence search engine rankings.
-These optimizations might not be visible to users, but can affect your site’s performance.
+These optimizations might not be visible to users, but they can affect your site’s performance.

-4.1 Page Speed
+Page Speed

 Google considers page speed a ranking factor, especially with the introduction of Core Web Vitals.
 Faster-loading pages provide a better user experience and tend to rank higher.